-Presenting Alice’s Adventures in Wonderland, Lean & Hungry Theater records classics of English-language theater before a live audience, complete with live sound effects and original music.
+Lean & Hungry Theater records original adaptations of literature classics before a live audience, complete with live sound effects and original music.
 The recorded performances are made available as online stream, broadcast, or downloadable mp3.
-Their performance at LRA also will be recorded!
+The performance begins at 6pm.

 Monday, June 15, 8:00 p.m.